 How it went down: iContact raised $65 million in venture capital, acquired more than 70,000 customers of its email marketing software over nine years and had begun to bring in significant revenue when the acquisition offer came from Vocus.
 Founders Ryan Allis and Aaron Houghton started the company while students at the University of North Carolina in Chapel Hill and built it to 250 employees, raising $53 million in venture capital.
 An increasingly competitive market for email marketing services made the timing right for the sale.
 Who suffered in the deal were the many employees who lost their jobs after the acquisition.

-, which has funded companies like SpaceX, LendingClub, SendHub and Pengo Loans of Kenya.
+Where they are now: Allis has moved to Silicon Valley, founded a startup called Connect, a community called Hive and an angel investment fund called Connect Ventures, which has funded companies like SpaceX, LendingClub, SendHub and Pengo Loans of Kenya.
 Houghton founded and has so far bootstrapped Bootsuite in Chapel Hill.
-It's a company he believes has a $1 billion opportunity to help mom-and-pop and other small businesses better market themselves and grow their businesses.
-He's also invested in Idea Fund Partners' latest fund, the craft beer maker Lonerider and now defunct Argyle Social.
+It’s a company he believes has a $1 billion opportunity to help mom-and-pop and other small businesses better market themselves and grow their businesses.
+He’s also invested in Idea Fund Partners’ latest fund, the craft beer maker Lonerider and now defunct Argyle Social.

 Price tag: $135M